mlpack/blog/doc/tutorials/Kartik2017Week10.md

+@brief Neural Evolution Algorithms for NES games - Week 10
+@author Kartik Nighania
-Title: Neural Evolution Algorithms for NES games - Week 10 Progress
+@page Kartik2017WeekTen Neural Evolution Algorithms for NES games - Week 10
-Date: 2017-08-21 23:51:00
+@date 2017-08-21 23:51:00

-Tags: gsoc , neural_evolution
-Author: Kartik Nighania
+@section Kartik2017WeekTen Neural Evolution Algorithms for NES games - Week 10

 This week started by working on my previous PRs.

 After some small final touches the CNE PR is ready.
 My mentor provided very detailed code review.
 The time that he put into for finding small spaces and other style issues that I missed in between